apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DDL-Data-Definition-Language.md

 ### Timeseries Management
 #### Create Timeseries

-According to the storage model selected before, we can create corresponding timeseries in the two storage groups respectively.
+According to the established data model, we can create corresponding timeseries in the two storage groups respectively.
 The SQL statements for creating timeseries are as follows:

 ```
 IoTDB > create timeseries root.ln.wf01.wt01.status with datatype=BOOLEAN,encoding=PLAIN